zpbappi/gulp-chutzpah/README.md

 ## Options

-The options object must have a property named `executable`, which is the location of your chutzpah runner executable file.
+The options object must have a property named `executable`, which is the location of your chutzpah console executable file.
+Usually, it is `chutzpah.console.exe`.

 You can optionally supply any of the [chutzpah command line options](https://github.com/mmanela/chutzpah/wiki/command-line-options), except `path`.